FMaz008/VineHelper/docs/TILECOUNTER_DEBUG_SETTINGS.md

 **Debug panel shows "Not monitoring"**

-- Ensure you're on a Vine page with items
+- Ensure you're in the **Notification Monitor** tab (the debugger only works there)
 - Verify the debug setting is enabled
-- Reload the page after enabling
+- Reload the Notification Monitor page after enabling

 **Poor performance metrics**